-Beginning Balance Issued Redeemed Ending Balance BAN Maturing 6/25/21 at 1.50% \$17,183,000 \$ - \$17,183,000 \$- \$17,183,000 \$ - \$17,183,000 \$-
+Beginning Balance I Issued deemed Ending Balance

+\$ \$ \$ \$

+\$ - \$ - \$ - \$ -

-Interest paid on short-term debt amounted to \$257,745.
-No amounts were accrued due to the date the BAN was issued and redeemed.
+Interest paid on short-term debt amounted to \$-0-.

 Long-Term Debt

 Serial Bonds

 The District borrows money in order to acquire or construct buildings and improvements.
 This enables the cost of these capital assets to be borne by the present and future taxpayers receiving the benefit of the capital assets.
 These long-term liabilities are full faith and credit debt of the District.
 The provision to be made in future budgets for capital indebtedness represents the amount, exclusive of interest, authorized to be collected in future years from taxpayers and others for liquidation of the long-term liabilities.